The Breakfast Club: Plot

-Despite their differences, the students realize they all face similar problems: Andrew and Allison bond over their complex relationships with their parents; Brian and Claire each feel anxiety over being a virgin.
+Despite their differences, the students realize they all face similar problems: Andrew and Allison bond over their complex relationships with their parents; Brian and Claire each feel anxiety over being virgins.
 While the group suspects that their new friendships will end once detention is over, they do admit they will look at their peers differently from now on.

-Meanwhile, Vernon complains to the janitor, Carl, that students have become less disciplined and more arrogant compared to the ones he had when he was a teacher, but Carl suggests that Vernon is the one who has changed and cares too much about what the students think of him.
+Meanwhile, Vernon complains to the janitor, Carl, that students have become increasingly arrogant over the course of his teaching career, but Carl suggests that Vernon is the one who has changed and cares too much about what the students think of him.

 The group convinces Brian to complete Vernon's essay on everyone's behalf.
-Claire gives Allison a makeover, which sparks romantic interest from Andrew, and Bender crawls back to the closet, where Claire challenges her "pristine" reputation by kissing him.
-As the students part ways, Allison and Andrew kiss, and she rips the state championship patch off his letterman jacket to keep; Claire gives Bender one of her diamond earrings, and they share their own kiss.
+Claire gives Allison a makeover, which sparks romantic interest from Andrew, and Bender crawls back through the ceiling to the closet, where Claire challenges her "pristine" reputation by kissing him.
+As the students part ways, Allison and Andrew kiss, and she rips the state championship patch off his letterman jacket to keep.
+Claire gives Bender one of her diamond earrings, and they share their own kiss.